volumio/volumio-plugins/plugins/audio_interface/brutefir2/readme.md

 - The use of custom filters - for DRC digital room correction

 - A 30 bands equalizer (1/3 octave)
-	with gain for each band can be set by step of 0.5 (+/-15dB) several equalizer preset such as loudness, bass, voice, rock, flat etc...
+	with gain for each band can be set by step of 0.5 (+/-15db) several equalizer preset such as loudness, bass, voice, rock, flat etc.. and 3 custom presets.
 - Filters (left and right) will be set through webUI by giving the name of the file to use.